isomerpages/moe-riversidesec2/_resources/Direct School Admission.md

 The Direct School Admission Exercise (DSA) allows students to seek admission to Riverside Secondary School based on a range of achievements and talents.

 ![](/images/dsa2023.png)

-For more information on DSA-Sec, please refer to the MOE website at&nbsp;[https://www.moe.gov.sg/dsa-sec](https://www.moe.gov.sg/dsa-sec)

 **Selection Criteria and Process**